-We use Asana for task and project management as well as for team discussions.
+We use Asana for task and project management.

 We don't have a workflow in place that would catch orphaned overdue tasks.
 So, if a task has a due date, make sure it also is assigned to a person.